Old-Fashioned Vintage Christmas Candy Recipes

 1. Chocolate Almond Bar Candy by Leanne L.

 Chocolate and almonds seem like BFFs in the food world.
 They go together so well and taste delicious together.
 Almond Joy is one of my favorite candy bars.
-Yes, they have coconut, but having almonds mixed with quality chocolate makes for a memorable treat.
+Yes, they have coconut, but adding almonds to quality chocolate makes for a memorable treat.
 Give this candy bar a try; you’ll love it, too!

 - 1 large Almond Chocolate Bar – grated